MagasDeveloper/ListView/README.md

 You get clean, type-safe data access and a simple lifecycle that’s easy to reason about — no heavy abstractions, no magic events, no overcomplicated UI frameworks.

-🧱 Setting Up ListView in Unity
+<h2>🧱 Setting Up ListView in Unity</h2>

 Adding ListView to your Canvas is intentionally simple — it works on top of Unity’s built-in ScrollRect, so if you’ve ever used a normal scroll view, you’re already 90% done.

-Create a standard UI Scroll View
+Steps:
-(GameObject → UI → Scroll View)
+1. Create a standard UI Scroll View (GameObject → UI → Scroll View)

-Select the root GameObject containing the ScrollRect.
+2. Select the root GameObject containing the ScrollRect.

-Add the ListView component to the same object.
+3. Add the ListView component to the same object.

 That’s it — ListView automatically connects to your existing ScrollRect, Content, and Viewport.
 From this moment on, you should not manually instantiate UI elements into the Content.